Harinze/21stCentury-task2/README.md

 - `get-single-product`: Retrieves a single product by its ID.

 ## Root Route
-Upon mounting the application, the root route will display a list of products fetched from the WooCommerce store.
+When the app is up, the root route will display a list of products fetched from the WooCommerce store.

 ## Usage
 1. Clone the repository.